Before you start: what you are actually signing up for

 openclaw config set llm.baseUrl http://localhost:11434

-Note: Ollama requires a server with at least 8GB RAM for 7B models, 16GB for 13B.
+Ollama requires at least 8GB RAM for 7B models and 16GB for 13B.
 Your VPS spec determines which local models you can run.

-OpenClaw supports Telegram as the primary interaction channel for most users.
 Create a bot via @BotFather in Telegram (/newbot, follow prompts, copy the token).
 Get your user ID via @userinfobot.
+Add the credentials:

 openclaw config set messaging.telegram.enabled true